 In these cases, reduce speed immediately and have wheels and tires thoroughly checked.
-To do so, drive carefully to the nearest MINI dealer or tire shop that works according to MINI repair procedures with correspondingly trained personnel.
+To do so, drive carefully to the nearest MINI dealer or a specialized tire shop that has specially trained personnel working in accordance with the specifications of the MINI manufacturer.
 If necessary, have the vehicle towed there.

-Otherwise, tire damage can be extremely dangerous for vehicle occupants and other road users.◀
+Otherwise, tire damage can be extremely dangerous for vehicle occupants and other road users.